Best Steelhead Fly Reels Of 2023: Recommended By Guides

 Two things that are a must-have when considering steelhead fly reels are a good smooth disc drag reel and a fly reel with an enclosed drag.

-A sealed drag is a good thing at any time of the year, but it really makes a difference in the winter when you dunk your fly reel under the water and you don’t want ice interfering with your drag system or freezing it completely.
+A sealed drag is a good thing at any time of the year, but it really makes a difference in the winter when you dunk your fly reel under the water.
+You don’t want ice interfering with your drag system or freezing it completely.

 What Size Fly Reel Is Best For Steelhead?

-However, if I had to choose to go with a bigger or smaller reel on my rod I would go with a smaller fly reel.
+However, if I had to choose a bigger or smaller reel on my rod, I would go with a smaller fly reel.
 In other words, I would not put a 9-weight fly reel on an 8-weight rod, but I would put a #6 or a #7 reel on an 8-weight rod.

-The reason for this is about the weight of the entire setup.
-A bigger steelhead fly reel just has more weight and it can be bulky.
+This is because of the weight of the entire rod and reel setup.
+A bigger steelhead fly reel just has more weight, and it can be bulky.

 You should still match the fly line to the rod, meaning a 7-weight line goes on a 7-weight rod.
 You could also upsize the fly line by putting an 8-weight line on a 7-weight rod, but you should never downsize the line.